MicrosoftDocs/architecture-center/docs/landing-zones/subscription-vending-content.md

 1. Initiate platform automation
 1. Create the subscription using infrastructure-as-code.

 Numerous approaches exist for implementing subscription vending automation.
-The guidance presented here utilizes a GitFlow implementation with two pipelines.
-The GitFlow design aligns with the declarative approach that platform teams use to manage the platform.
+The guidance presented here utilizes a Gitflow implementation with two pipelines.
+The Gitflow design aligns with the declarative approach that platform teams use to manage the platform.

 [![Diagram showing the components of the subscription vending approach.](images/subscription-vending-components.png)](images/subscription-vending-components.png)
 *Figure 1.
 Example implementation of subscription vending automation.
 For a visualization of the flow, see [subscription vending process flow](https://github.com/MicrosoftDocs/architecture-center-pr/blob/main/docs/landing-zones/images/subscription-vending-process-flow.md)*

 The example implementation (*see Figure 1*), the data collection tool gathers subscription request data.
 When the request receives approval, it triggers the request pipeline.
 The request pipeline creates a JSON or YAML subscription parameter file with the data from the data collection tool.
 The request pipeline creates a new branch, commits the subscription parameter file and opens pull request in source control.
-When the new branch mergers to the main branch in source control, it triggers the deployment pipeline to create the subscription with the infrastructure-as-code modules.
+The new branch mergers into the main branch in source control.
+The merge triggers the deployment pipeline to create the subscription with the infrastructure-as-code modules.
 The deployment should create the subscription in the right management group with the necessary governance (*see Figure 2*).

 [![Diagram showing how the subscriptions vending fits in an organization.](images/sample-subscription-vending-architecture.png)](images/sample-subscription-vending-architecture.png)
 *Figure 2.
 Subscription vending automation in an example Azure environment.*